-If an existing minor source submits a timely and complete application for continued operation under an initial minor source permit or renewal of a minor source permit, the source's failure to have the permit or renewal is not a violation of these regulations until the Control Officer takes final action on the application.
-This application shield shall cease to apply if, after a completeness determination, the applicant fails to submit any additional information identified as needed to process the application by a deadline the Control Officer has specified in writing.
+If an existing minor source submits a timely and complete application for renewal of a minor source permit, the source's continued operation after permit expiration and before issuance of the renewed permit is not a violation of the AQRs.
+The application shield shall cease to apply if, after a completeness determination, the applicant fails to submit any additional information identified as needed to process the application by a deadline the Control Officer has specified in writing or the renewed permit is denied for any other reason.